Bogomolov multipliers of $p$-groups of maximal class: Introduction

 \section{Introduction}

 The Bogomolov multiplier is a group-theoretical invariant, originally introduced as an obstruction to the famous {\em rationality problem} in algebraic geometry.
 This problem asks whether a given field extension $E/k$ is rational (purely transcendental).
 Of particular interest is the situation when a finite group $G$ acts on the function field $L$ of an affine space by permuting indeterminates.
 The subfield $L^G$ of fixed points of this action represents the function field of the quotient variety.
-Noether \cite{Noe13} asked whether the extension $L^G/k$ is always purely transcendental.
+Noether \cite{Noe13} asked whether the extension $L^G/k$ is always (stably) purely transcendental.
 This version of the rationality problem is known as {\em Noether's problem}.
 Saltman \cite{Sal84} found explicit examples of groups for which the answer to Noether's problem is in general negative, even when taking $k = \CC$.
 His approach was to use a certain Galois-cohomological invariant associated to the group $G$, namely, the {\em unramified Brauer group}.
-It was Bogomolov \cite{Bog87} who found a purely group-cohomological way of computing this invariant, now known as the {\em Bogomolov multiplier} and denoted by $\B_0(G)$.
-This object represents an obstruction to Noether's problem, which has a negative answer for $G$ provided that $B_0(G)$ is nontrivial.
+It was Bogomolov \cite{Bog87} who showed that this invariant can be computed purely in terms of group-cohomology as the intersection of kernels of all restriction maps from the Schur multiplier of $G$ to Schur multipliers of its abelian subgroups: